mobiusml/aana_sdk/docs/pages/model_hub/text_generation.md

                 axis=1,
             ),
             default_sampling_params=SamplingParams(
-                temperature=0.0, top_p=1.0, top_k=-1, max_tokens=1024
+                temperature=0.0, top_p=1.0, top_k=-1, max_tokens=512
             ),
         ).model_dump(mode="json"),
     )
     ```

 Model ID is the Hugging Face model ID of a pre-quantized model.
-We use `HQQBackend.BITBLAS` as the backend for quantization, it is optional as BitBLAS is the default backend.
+We use `HqqBackend.BITBLAS` as the backend for quantization, it is optional as BitBLAS is the default backend.
 We set the quantization configuration according to the model page.